OrleansContrib/Orleans.Providers.MongoDB/README.md

 # Orleans.Providers.MongoDB
-> This project is in progress and is not ready for production yet.
-I have implemented the same unit tests used to test Sql Reminders & Memberships.
-I am currently doing further tests by implementing the providers in a project.
-Once I'm happy with these I will continue with the rest of the Providers.
+> The MongoStatisticsPublisher is currently being tested and not recommended for production usage.
+The Membership, Gateway and reminder providers are ready for production usage.

 A MongoDb implementation of the Orleans Provider model.
 Currently the Membership(IMembershipTable & IGatewayListProvider) and Reminder(IReminderTable) providers have been implemented.